AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/headers.md

 ### Response tracking and debugging

-When reflecting headers, the following headers are included in the response to assist with tracking and debugging:
+The following headers are included in subrequests to your mesh sources to assist with tracking and debugging:

 - `cf-ray` - Generated automatically
 - `x-request-id` - Generated automatically, if the header is not provided in the request

 These headers allow you to track and debug requests by assigning a request-specific ID numbers.
-If you provide your own `x-request-id` in the request header, then the response includes the specified header instead of an automatically generated one.
+If you provide your own `x-request-id` in the request header, then the subrequests to sources will include the specified header instead of an automatically generated one.
 For example:

 ```json
 {